dgelsin/QBB_Puerto_Rico_2016/README.md

 To save a .txt file of the results from the D.E. analysis which can be viewed in Excel:

 > `> write.csv(as.data.frame(res),file='IR_DE_analysis_genes.csv')`

+We're done!
+Go out and party you bioinformaticians!

 > #Task #6
 > Using the D.E. analysis your task is now to: